Military Railroads of the New York Metropolitan Area

-On this website, you will find a history of railroads & respective locomotives that were located on military bases and installations throughout the New York Metropolitan Area.
-These railways and locomotives served their locations in many ways: some facilities were coastal defense batteries, a few were supply depots, while the Brooklyn Navy Yard was a shipyard.
+On this website, you will find a history of railroads & their respective locomotives that were located on military bases and installations that were located throughout the New York Metropolitan Area.
+These railways and locomotives served their locations in many ways: some facilities were coastal defense batteries, a few were supply depots, two were naval ammunition depots, while the Brooklyn Navy Yard was a shipyard.

 It must also be kept in mind that the Brooklyn Navy Yard rail operation survived after the Government's control, when operation of the BNY trackage was contracted to the Brooklyn Eastern District Terminal.
 A portion of the BNY railway network was active as late as 1995, when the successor to the BEDT, the New York Cross Harbor RR transported subway cars to and from a transit car builder in residence at the Brooklyn Navy Yard.

 As for motive power, there are many interesting facts (and questions) that abound regarding these locomotives used at these facilities.
-Most were of 36" gauge.
-However; the Brooklyn Navy Yard and Governor's Island were standard gauge.
+Some were of 36" gauge but most were standard gauge.
 Fort Tilden and Fort Hancock operated both narrow gauge and standard gauge.
-As for locomotives; we know of steam, diesel - mechanical and diesel - electric locomotives having been used, but in most cases photos of the actual locomotive in use at that location are seldom encountered.
+As for locomotives; we know of steam, diesel-mechanical and diesel-electric locomotives having been used and now compressed air, but in most cases photographs of the actual locomotive in use at that location had been seldom encountered.